Welded Wire Mesh

 Materials for Welded Wire Mesh

 Banker Wire maintains the largest selection of Raw Materials for our products.
 Our selected inventory of wire comes from vendors that always meet our high standards of quality and consistency.
-To provide our customers with the best product options, we offer a variety of materials for use in both standard and ornamental patterns.
+To provide our customers with the best metal mesh product options, we offer a variety of materials for use in both standard and ornamental patterns.
 Our welded wire mesh is available in:

 Banker Wire manufactures all products in a bare, mill-finished condition.
 This process supports our goal to produce superior welded wire mesh efficiently, bringing you the best value possible.
 Every production run records and uses materials that are inspected and certified before manufacturing.
 Wire mill certificates of compliance are always available upon request, free of charge.